PierrunoYT/claude-3-artifacts/ROADMAP.md

-# Sonnet Web UI Roadmap
+# claude-3-artifacts Roadmap

-## Version 1.0 (Completed)
-- [x] Implement basic chat interface for Claude 3 Sonnet AI
-- [x] Create React component rendering area
-- [x] Add dark mode toggle
-- [x] Add syntax highlighting for code blocks in chat
-- [x] Create responsive design using Tailwind CSS
-- [x] Implement real-time React component rendering
+This document outlines the planned features and improvements for the claude-3-artifacts project, considering its current broken state and potential future development.

+## Immediate Goals (Fixing the Project)

+1. [ ] Identify and fix critical issues causing the project to be non-functional
+2. [ ] Update dependencies to their latest stable versions
+3. [ ] Refactor code to improve stability and maintainability
-- [x] Improve error handling and display user-friendly error messages
+4. [ ] Implement comprehensive error handling and logging
-- [x] Implement automatic rendering and updating of React components

-## Version 1.1 (Current)
+5. [ ] Create a suite of unit and integration tests

+## Short-term Goals (Once Project is Functional)

-- [ ] Implement local storage for chat history persistence
+1. [ ] Implement local storage for chat history persistence
-- [ ] Add support for multiple chat conversations
+2. [ ] Add support for multiple chat conversations
-- [ ] Implement secure storage for API keys
+3. [ ] Implement secure storage for API keys
-- [ ] Add a clear chat history button
+4. [ ] Add a clear chat history button
-- [ ] Enhance React code validation and error reporting
+5. [ ] Enhance React code validation and error reporting

-## Version 1.2
-- [ ] Create a settings page for user preferences
-- [ ] Implement markdown rendering for chat messages
-- [ ] Add support for exporting chat history (JSON, Markdown)
-- [ ] Implement a simple plugin system for extending AI capabilities
-- [ ] Add keyboard shortcuts for common actions

-## Version 1.3
-- [ ] Implement file upload functionality for the chat interface
-- [ ] Add support for image generation and display in chat
-- [ ] Create a mobile-responsive design for better usability on smaller screens
-- [ ] Implement real-time code execution for supported languages in the React rendering area
-- [ ] Add a chat message search functionality

-## Version 1.4
-- [ ] Implement user authentication and session management
+6. [ ] Improve documentation, including setup instructions and troubleshooting guide
-- [ ] Add support for multiple AI models and allow users to switch between them
-- [ ] Create a component library showcase in the React rendering area
-- [ ] Implement a history and versioning system for chat conversations
-- [ ] Add support for voice input and text-to-speech output

-## Version 1.5
-- [ ] Implement collaborative features (shared chat rooms, real-time collaboration)
-- [ ] Create an API for integrating Sonnet Web UI with other applications
-- [ ] Add support for custom themes and styling options
-- [ ] Implement advanced data visualization for AI-generated content
-- [ ] Create a marketplace for community-created plugins and themes

-## Long-term goals
-- [ ] Develop a desktop application using Electron
-- [ ] Implement end-to-end encryption for enhanced privacy
-- [ ] Create a self-hosted version for organizations with specific security requirements
-- [ ] Develop a mobile app version for iOS and Android
-- [ ] Implement advanced AI-assisted coding features (code completion, refactoring suggestions)
-- [ ] Create an educational platform for AI-assisted learning
-- [ ] Integrate with popular IDEs and code editors
-- [ ] Implement a fine-tuning interface for customizing AI models
-# Sonnet Web UI Roadmap

-This document outlines the planned features and improvements for the Sonnet Web UI project.

-## Short-term Goals

-1. Implement user authentication
-2. Add conversation history storage
-3. Improve error handling and user feedback
-4. Enhance the React component rendering area with more controls

 ## Medium-term Goals

-1. Create a mobile-responsive design
+1. [ ] Create a settings page for user preferences
+2. [ ] Implement markdown rendering for chat messages
-2. Add support for multiple AI models
+3. [ ] Add support for exporting chat history (JSON, Markdown)
+4. [ ] Create a mobile-responsive design for better usability on smaller screens
-3. Implement file upload functionality for context
+5. [ ] Implement file upload functionality for the chat interface
-4. Create a plugin system for extending functionality
+6. [ ] Add a chat message search functionality

 ## Long-term Goals

+1. [ ] Implement user authentication and session management
+2. [ ] Add support for multiple AI models and allow users to switch between them
+3. [ ] Create a component library showcase in the React rendering area
+4. [ ] Implement a history and versioning system for chat conversations
+5. [ ] Create an API for integrating claude-3-artifacts with other applications
-1. Develop a desktop application using Electron
+6. [ ] Develop a desktop application using Electron
-2. Implement collaborative features for team usage
-3. Create an API for third-party integrations
-4. Explore options for offline functionality
+7. [ ] Explore options for offline functionality

 ## Ongoing Tasks